Awareness, Education, and Prevention

 - Taylour Neal, Campus Services Coordinator, North Carolina Coalition Against Domestic Violence

-Meetings in Spring 2021 will take place on the fourth Monday of every month from 2-3:30 p.m.
 All meetings will be held via Zoom until future notice.
 Please note that these meetings are password protected.
-Those planning to attend the meetings should contact LB Klein at email@example.com by 5 pm the business day before the meeting to obtain the Zoom link and password.
+Those planning to attend the meetings should contact Christi Hurt at firstname.lastname@example.org by 5 pm the business day before the meeting to obtain the Zoom link and password.
 These meetings may go into closed session as permitted by North Carolina open meetings law.

 Notes from Previous Meetings